Octoframes/compare_view/README.md

 Thanks for using our software.
 Have a nice day.

-# Jupyter Splitview
+# Jupyter compare_view
-PS: If you're interested in using compare_view with Jupyter Lab, check out [Jupyter Splitview](https://github.com/Octoframes/jupyter-splitview), another one of our projects.
+PS: If you're interested in using compare_view with Jupyter Lab, check out [Jupyter compare_view](https://github.com/Octoframes/jupyter_compare_view), another one of our projects.